Really Simple Security offers two distinct approaches to Login Protection:

 - Cons: if the user’s e-mail address is compromised, attackers could intercept the verification code

-- TOTP/Authenticator app: Verification with time-based one-time passwords (TOTP) generated by authenticator apps like Google Authenticator.
+- TOTP/Authenticator app: Verification with time-based one-time passwords (TOTP), generated with authenticator apps like Google Authenticator.

-- Pros: improves security due to verification codes being generated on a separate device
+- Pros: improved security due to verification codes being generated on a separate device

 - Cons: installation of an authenticator app required, risk of losing access to the device with the authenticator app